-Aside from yams and mashed potatoes, what's your favorite Thanksgiving side dish?
-I recently did a poll on Facebook, and it appears that most people prefer roasted carrots over its competitor, green bean casserole.
+Aside from yams and mashed potatoes, what's your favorite Thanksgiving accompaniment?
+I recently did a food poll on Facebook, and it appears that most people favor roasted carrots over any other vegetable side dish.

-As much as I love roasted carrots, I think I like dressing them up in something delicious and exotic even more!
-And since carrots were the winner of my social media poll, I thought I'd create a recipe!
+I love roasted carrots, but I think dressing them up in something exotic makes them way more delectable!
+And since most people seem to enjoy carrots too, I thought I'd create a unique and exciting recipe!

-If you're anything like me and love sassy spins on simple dishes, try my Roasted Maple Carrots with Tahini Drizzle!
-It's the perfect addition to your Thanksgiving line-up!
+If you're anything like me, and love sexy spins on simple dishes, try my Roasted Maple Carrots with Tahini Drizzle!
+It will be the perfect addition to your Thanksgiving line-up!

 TIME: Prep - 10 minutes, Cook - 30-40 minutes

-2 lbs carrots, peeled with stalks chopped off
+2 pounds of carrots, peeled with stalks chopped off

 1 - 2 leeks, washed thoroughly, greens chopped off and sliced into 1/4 inch thick circles 2 tablespoons of extra virgin olive oil 1 tablespoon of real maple syrup 1 teaspoon of Pink Himalayan Salt, divided 1/4 teaspoon of black pepper